Trikke76/Zabbix-Book/docs/configuration/zabbix-users.md

 </html>

 ???+ warning
     When selecting the different severity levels, be aware that you have to select ```Not classified``` if you want to receive notifications about non-trigger events, like internal events.
-For more information, check out [Event Sources] (https://www.zabbix.com/documentation/7.0/en/manual/config/events/sources).
+For more information, check out [Event Sources](https://www.zabbix.com/documentation/7.0/en/manual/config/events/sources).
 This is something that is not obvious, and Zabbix documentation could be better at explaining this.

 ### User permissions